 We need active action to take guns off our streets.
 As politicians have stonewalled appropriate actions at the local or federal levels, the only action left is for people to do the right thing.
 The question is will they?

 What can citizens do to make a difference?
 Considering the statistics of the mass shootings, who the shooters were, and how they acquired their guns, there are ways for gun owners to make changes to prevent mass shootings.

 I suggest gun owners can make changes that will make a difference.

 - Do not “open carry” a weapon.
-Weapons must be legally concealed or don’t carry a gun at all.
+Weapons must be legally concealed, or not carried at all.